obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 #### Adding a witness

-**Witnesses** are a new, unstable feature of `cargo-semver-checks` that let us create witness code, a minimal compilable example of potential downstream breakage\.
+**Witnesses** are a new, unstable feature of `cargo-semver-checks` that let us create minimal compile-able examples of potential downstream breakage\.
 They are configured via the `witness` field in the lint file `src/lints/<lint_name>.ron`:

 If it is `None` (or the field is omitted entirely), `cargo-semver-checks` will not be able